 Coins and tokens are all regarded as cryptocurrencies.
 For starters, cryptocurrencies are digital currencies encrypted using cryptography, which also secures and verifies transactions.
 These transactions are recorded and validated on a public ledger.
 Cryptocurrencies are mainly hosted on blockchain technology.

 The main difference between tokens and altcoins or coins is in their structure: altcoins being based on their own separate blockchain created from the word go while tokens being created and operated on top of an existing blockchain that facilitates the creation of decentralized applications.

 Altcoins or coins

-Not all coins function as medium of exchange unlike Bitcoin which performs three functions: a unit of account, a store of value and a medium of exchange.
+Not all coins function as a medium of exchange, unlike Bitcoin which performs three functions: a unit of account, a store of value and a medium of exchange.
 As said already, coins have their own separate blockchain.
-The list is long with over 1,000 coins: IOTA, Ethereum, Bitcoin, Ripple, NEM, NEO etc.
+The list is long with over 1,000 coins: IOTA, Ethereum, Bitcoin, Ripple, NEM, NEO, etc.

 The list of tokens is also very long and most are built on the Ethereum platform.

 As it stands, most of what we have and hear today are tokens on top of Ethereum.
-Tokens are issued to public via an Initial Coin Offering, which is more or less similar to Initial Public Offering or IPOs for stock issuance.
-ICOs are a great way of identifying interesting projects that would have real world application and run for longest.
+Tokens are issued to the public via an Initial Coin Offering, which is more or less similar to Initial Public Offering or IPOs for stock issuance.
+ICOs are a great way of identifying interesting projects that would have real-world application and run for the longest.